fgaisbauer/fgaisbauer.github.io/evaluation.md

     <div class="col-xs-12 col-md-6">
     <p>
-        The <a href="https://www.developpp.de/en/">develoPPP.de</a> programme brings together experts on development from the public sector and entrepreneurs interested in developing countries from the private sector.
+        The <a href="https://www.developpp.de/en/">develoPPP.de</a> programme brings together experts on development from the public sector and entrepreneurs interested in investing in developing countries from the private sector.
         Together, they should team up to implement innovative public-private partnerships (PPPs) that offer impacts on development to the local population and also provide added value to the companies involved.